Introduction

 Phantom taxes have many effects on business entities in all industries.
 They mainly concern strategic development, budgeting, and enterprise regulation.

-Here’s why phantom tax is important for businesses:
+Here’s why it is important for businesses:

 1. Financial Planning and Budgeting